BboyAwey/maxios/README.md

 * `axiosConfig.headers`: `headers` object will merge from low-level into high level.
 The final headers object is just like the result of `Object.assign({}, globalConfig.axiosConfig.headers, moduleConfig.axiosConfig.headers, apiConfig.axiosConfig.headers)`
 * `axiosConfig.params`: `params` object will merge from low-level into high level, the final params object is just like the result of `Object.assign({}, globalConfig.axiosConfig.params, moduleConfig.axiosConfig.params, apiConfig.axiosConfig.params)`
 * `axiosConfig.data`: the `data` property in axios config could be string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams, FormData, File, Blob, Stream or Buffer.
 Maxios will merge it from low-level to high level only when they are all **plain objects**, otherwise the high-level data will be replaced by the low-level data.
-* `loading`: all loading callbacks will executed from high level to low level(executing order is not that important).
+* `maxiosConfig.loading`: all loading callbacks will executed from high level to low level(executing order is not that important).
-* `error`: error callbacks will executed from low level to high level.
+* `maxiosConfig.error`: error callbacks will executed from low level to high level.
 And if any of the callbacks do not return `true`, then the upper level callbacks will not be executed.
-* `bizError`: bizError callbacks will executed from low level to high level.
+* `maxiosConfig.bizError`: bizError callbacks will executed from low level to high level.
 And if any of the callbacks do not return `true`, then the upper level callbacks will not be executed.
-* `success`: all sucecss callback will executed from high level to low level.
+* `maxiosConfig.success`: all sucecss callback will executed from high level to low level.
-* `anyway`: all anyway callbacks will executed from high level to low level.
+* `maxiosConfig.anyway`: all anyway callbacks will executed from high level to low level.

 ## Callback Chain